About U.S. Highway 30

 What to See along Highway 30

 Hundreds of miles of current and old alignments of U.S. Highway 30 can be traveled on UntraveledRoad.
-The long sections extends from near Kemmerer, Wyoming to McCammon, Idaho, a distance of about a hundred miles.
-Two short segments can be traveled from Burley, Idaho for a few miles to the west and from Bliss, Idaho west to where it joins the freeway.
+The long section extends from the Interstate 80 interchange near Granger, Wyoming to McCammon, Idaho, a distance of about 186 miles.
+Beginning at Bliss, Idaho, it Highway 30 can be followed westward to where it joins Interstate 84, and then the old alignment can be followed from there to Mountain Home, about 47 miles.
+Two short segments can be traveled from Burley, Idaho for a few miles to the west and at Hagerman, Idaho.

 The Columbia River Gorge